AboudyKreidieh/h-baselines/README.tex.md

 ### 2.1.1 Synchronous Updates

-This repository supports parallelism via synchronous updates to accelerate training for environments that are relatively slow to simulate.
-A number of environments equal to the requested number of CPUs are instantiated and updated in parallel for the number of rollout steps, as seen in the figure below.
-The number of CPUs in this case must be less than or equal to the number of, rollout steps, as specified under `nb_rollout_steps`.
+This repository supports parallelism via synchronous updates to speed up training for environments that are relatively slow to simulate.
+In order to do so, a specified number of environments are instantiated and updated in parallel for a number of rollout steps before calling the next policy update operation, as seen in the figure below.
+The number of environments in this case must be less than or equal to the number of rollout steps, as specified under `nb_rollout_steps`.

 <p align="center"><img src="docs/img/synchronous-updates.png" align="middle" width="50%"/></p>